pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-apply.hbs.md

 ### <a id="synopsis"></a> Synopsis

 Apply configurations to a new or existing workload.
-If the resource does not exist, it's created.
+If the resource does not exist, it is created.

 Workload configuration options include: